fayedonohoe/PoliticiansTheGame/README.md

 Every apple is worth 10 points and every coin is worth 25.

 Points of Interest:
-Use of classes and inheritence
+Use of classes and inheritence,
-Use of array lists (for the politician)
+Use of array lists (for the politician),
-Polymorphism (GameObject Class is extended by both Politician and Food) Humour
+Polymorphism (GameObject Class is extended by both Politician and Food), Humour,
 Room for expansion to continue on as a personal project - loads more ideas to impliment!